vmware-tanzu/secrets-manager/docs/_pages/0020-preface.md

 ## Terminology: A Tale of Two Secrets

-There are two kinds of “*secret*”s mentioned throughout this documentation:
+There are two kinds of "*secret*"s mentioned throughout this documentation:

-* Secrets that are stored in **VSecM Safe**: When discussing these, they will be used like a regular word “secret” or, emphasized “**secret**”; however, you will never see them in `monotype text`.
+* Secrets that are stored in **VSecM Safe**: When discussing these, they will be used like a regular word "secret" or, emphasized "**secret**"; however, you will never see them in `monotype text`.
 * The other kind of secret is Kubernetes `Secret` objects.
-Those types will be explicitly mentioned as “*Kubernetes `Secret`s*” in the documentation.
+Those types will be explicitly mentioned as "*Kubernetes `Secret`s*" in the documentation.

 We hope this will clarify any confusion going forward.